 To send text to field from the text viewer:

-Note: Send to field highlights are represented as green blocks in the Highlights minimap.
+Note: Send to field highlights appear as green blocks in the Highlights minimap.

 For long text fields, you can send to one field many times from different locations.
-For example, if you have an All Assignment Language field and assignment language is scattered throughout the contract, you can send each location to the field.
+For example, if you have an All Assignment Language field and assignment language appears throughout the contract, you can send each location to the field.

 When a long text field already contains text and you send to field again, you'll see a modal to append, prepend, or replace.

-If you choose to Prepend or Append, hover over the field after you Save to see how many highlight locations are associated with that field.
+If you choose to Prepend or Append, hover over the field after you Save to see how many highlight locations that field has associated with it.
 If you click the field multiple times, it will cycle through all highlights.

 Administrators can configure data point suggestions, which use regular expressions and persistent highlights results to suggest possible values to help reviewers make a coding decision.